Salary Bands: What are they and why should you care?

 For example, your salary band for a mid-level product manager might be a minimum of €50,000 to a maximum of €70,000.
 For a senior-level product manager, your salary band might be €60,000 to €90,000.

-Note: the data above are selected numbers and not reflective of any real market.
+(Note: the figures above are made up and not reflective of any real market!)

-Salary band structures can be based on a lot of different factors, including:
+A company’s salary band structure might be based on a lot of different factors, including:

 Once finalised, it’s a good idea to embed salary bands into your compensation policy — but remember to review and update your figures regularly.